0ff5ec/Programming/README.md

 Right now due to time limitation, the language is mostly python; later on you will see versions in C++, Java and Go as well.
 ---------------------------------------------------------------------------
 Please contact @offsec.akash@gmail.com if you have any questions/queries.
+I will be adding more questions now on a regular basis.